 Heirs have the challenge of dealing with the death of a loved one plus the administration of the estate which often includes dealing with the house.
-If the person who died was organized and clean, heirs have less of a headache, but imagine dealing with a home that was lived in for years by a hoarder; from floor to ceiling, there is simply no room to walk, let alone walk without feeling nauseous from the stench of it all!
+If the person who died was organized and clean, heirs have less of a headache and can start looking into how to sell your house when they’re finally ready to, but imagine dealing with a home that was lived in for years by a hoarder; from floor to ceiling, there is simply no room to walk, let alone walk without feeling nauseous from the stench of it all!

 There are different scenarios with hoarders.
 Most people don’t realize it is actually a mental disorder and therefore those who suffer from it tend not to see it for what it really is.
 2%-5% of the US Population suffers from this disease and many don’t get the help they need.
 Most hoarders are very bright, intelligent people, with a great cognitive mindset.
 They just have a really hard time discarding items.
 These items can be anything from books, magazines, bottles, and containers and, for some, items like yarn and fabrics.
 There is another type of hoarder who feels sorry for stray animals and welcomes them into their home; before you know it there are over 100 animals, often including puppies or kittens – toilet training these animals is not a priority so you can only imagine the stench!